cds-snc/report-a-cybercrime/README.md

 ### Encrypting the reports for the RCMP analysts

 Currently the reports are sent to the RCMP via encrypted email.
-We use the HERMIS IDs of the RCMP staff to fetch their public key certificates
+We use the HERMIS IDs of the RCMP staff to fetch their public key certificates.

 ```sh
 # encrypting email to intake analyst